Weinstein handlebodies for complements of smoothed toric divisors: Non-centered toric manifolds and obstructions

 \subsection{Exactness obstructions}

-We first consider two cases that cause a toric manifold to fail to be $\{V_1,\ldots, V_n \}$-centered, and show that this failure corresponds to the fact that the symplectic form is not exact on the complement of a regular neighborhood of the $\{V_1,\ldots, V_k \}$-smoothed divisor.
+We first consider two cases that cause a toric manifold to fail to be $\{V_1,\ldots, V_n \}$-centered, and show that in these cases the symplectic form is not exact on the complement of a regular neighborhood of the $\{V_1,\ldots, V_k \}$-smoothed divisor.